cdapio/cdap/cdap-docs/admin-manual/source/5-installation/ambari/am-3-service-wizard.rst

       **Ambari Dashboard:** *CDAP* Service Screen

 Congratulations!
 CDAP is now running on your cluster, managed by Ambari.
+You can login to the CDAP UI at the address of the node running the CDAP-UI, port 9999.